-The highly covetable, highly aesthetic art in a two-room Henry Street gallery named for a fictional gay art dealer can be summed in one word: romantic.
+The highly aesthetic art in this gallery, named after a fictional post-WWI art dealer, can be summed up in one word: romantic.

 “The enjoyment of art is the only remaining ecstasy that’s neither immoral nor illegal.”